Well-posedness of dispersion managed nonlinear Schr\"odinger equations: Abstract

 \section{Abstract}

-We prove local and global well--posedness results for the Gabitov--Turitsyn or dispersion managed nonlinear Schr\"odinger equation with a large class of nonlinearities and arbitrary average dispersion on $L^2(\R)$ and $H^1(\R)$.
-Moreover, when the average dispersion is non--negative, we show that the set of nonlinear ground states is orbitally stable.
+We prove local and global well--posedness results for the Gabitov--Turitsyn or dispersion managed nonlinear Schr\"odinger equation with a large class of nonlinearities and arbitrary average dispersion on $L^2(\R)$ and $H^1(\R)$ for zero and non--zero average dispersions, respectively.
+Moreover, when the average dispersion is non--negative, we show that the set of ground states is orbitally stable.
+This covers the case of non--saturated and saturated nonlinear polarizations and yields, for saturated nonlinearities, the first proof of orbital stability.

 { }